-Cara Gelbart grew up in Michigan, and her family moved to Tucson, Arizona before she started high school.
-Cara received her master's degree in Communication Disorders at Arizona State University, and has recently begun working as a Clinical Fellow in Speech/Language Pathology at a Baio Enterprises.
-Cara has experience working with clients 18 months to 18 years with varying degrees of speech and language need.
-She prides herself in bringing creativity into her therapy.
-When she is not a therapist, she enjoys painting, traveling, and dog training.
+Cara grew up in Michigan, and her family moved to Tucson, Arizona before she started high school.
+Cara received her master's degree in Communication Disorders at Arizona State University.
+She has experience working with clients 18 months to 18 years with varying degrees of speech and language needs.
+She prides herself on bringing creativity into her therapy, and she is not afraid to act a little silly.
+When she is not working as a therapist, she enjoys painting, traveling, and dog training.

 Shannon Knapp, M.S., SLP-CCC